 When we say security is at the core of CAST AI, we mean it.
 Several of our founders have previously built a company focusing on application security and attack mitigation.
 Our CTO, Leon Kuperman, was the VP of Security Products at Oracle.

-Unsurprisingly, this in-depth knowledge of cybersecurity lead not only to an exceedingly safe product but also to CAST AI getting ISO-certified and being well underway to obtaining a SOC 2 certification.
+Unsurprisingly, this in-depth knowledge of cybersecurity lead not only to an exceedingly safe product but also to CAST AI getting ISO-certified and achieving the SOC 2 Type II certification.

 To make automated cost optimization of your Kubernetes clusters possible, we require minimum access to your data and follow a clear list of permissions.
 Keep on reading to get a detailed overview of our security measures at every step of the way.

 All our security commitments are captured in Service Level Agreements (SLAs), other agreements, and in the description of our service offers.
 All our security commitments are standardized and include, among others, the following:

 - We always encrypt customer data at rest and in transit,